 - Building out web services to allow a frontend application to manipulate your model via an API

 Now imagine you and your firm are responsible for paying for all of this work to be completed, and you’re on the hook for even more if your model, interface, or database infrastructure change.
-Of course, this isn’t your only option.
+Of course, this is not your only option.
 If you don’t want to pay for all of this bespoke development, you can use a pre-built solution.
 Google Forms & SurveyMonkey immediately come to mind.
 Both solutions let you build up a form interface online and send it out to recipients for get your ingest process started.
 But what are you really getting out of a simple solution like Google’s?

 - Your data is limited to a totally flat table format — if it doesn’t fit in a single row of a spreadsheet, you can’t model it.
 That means no one-to-many relationships, no data hierarchy, no foreign-key relationships, and minimal complexity.
 For demanding modeling applications, you’re out of luck.